HorizenOfficial/lambo-registry/README.md

 **Interaction**

-Each node has an API server bound to the `address:port` specified in a configuration file.

-Use any HTTP client that supports POST requests.
-For example, curl or Postman.
+Each node has an API server bound to the `address:port` specified in its configuration file.
+You can use any HTTP client that supports POST requests, e.g. Curl or Postman.

-To do all the operations described in "Lambo custom logic" chapter the following API endpoints used (curl examples provided):
+To do all the operations described in the "Lambo custom logic" chapter of the SDK tutorial (link), you can use the following API endpoints (curl examples provided):

-* To declare new car:
+* To declare a new car:
 ```
 curl --location --request POST '127.0.0.1:9085/carApi/createCar' \
 --header 'Content-Type: application/json' \